zuri-training/proj_debtors-team-36/README.md

 * To create virtual environment, run the command `python -m venv proj_debtors-team-46`
 * To activate virtual environment, run `proj_debtors-team-36\Scripts\activate`
 * Run `python -m pip install django` to install django in the virtual environment
-* use the command `pip install requirements.txt` to install all the dependencies
+* use the command `pip install -r requirements.txt` to install all the dependencies
 * After this, go a step into the repo folder with the command `cd proj_debtors-team-36`
 * Run `python manage.py runserver` to start the local server running
 * Visit homepage on your browser by entering __127.0.0.1.8000__ on your browser address